ReStartQ/anicour/README.md

 # Courier
 Anime, Manga, and Light Novel Tracking Application for Windows.
-Manage your anime, manga, and light novels all in one app.
+Manage your Anime, Manga, and Light Novels all in one app.

 # Getting Started
 [Run or Install](https://github.com/ReStartQ/Courier/blob/main/RunOrInstall.md)